djs21905/nucapstone/README.md

 -URLs are having trouble returning the time an article was posted.
 <br>
 -add a message if the search doesnt return anything.<br>
--add tooltip to consrvative liberal buttons that explains meaning to users <br>